 - CHIA.
-Little wonder seeds, which I waxed lyrical about in my cherry chia frozen yoghurt post.
-Low in carbs, high in fibre, the world’s richest plant source for omega-3 fatty acids and perfect for jams as they make things thicken and there’s no need for pectin, which some people don’t tolerate well.
+Little wonder seeds!
+Low in carbs, high in fibre, the world's richest plant source for omega-3 fatty acids and perfect for jams as they make things thicken and there's no need for pectin, which some people don't tolerate well.

-- It is SUGAR FREE!
+- It is SUGAR FREE JAM!
 I used one tablespoon of erythritol, which made it just the right side of sweet.

 We had it with yoghurt and nuts for breakfast, but I am thinking jammy coconut flour pancakes for the weekend and also planning a grain free Victoria sponge with a raw raspberry vanilla chia jam layer.
 Oh my, I am salivating just thinking about it.

-This jam, friends.
+This sugar free jam, friends.
 You CANNOT get a healthier one.

 Obviously, this recipe can be adapted and made with any soft fruit such as ripe peaches, strawberries, blueberries or blackberries.
 Knock yourself out and let me know which one is your favourite!